-Mrs Baddeley, our SENDCo, keeps a list of children we identify as having a SEND and monitors this regularly to ensure it is up to date.
-She also keeps a record of the provision of all the different ways that we provide extra support (for example, support for reading, communication and Social, Emotional and Mental Health needs) for children with SEND.
+Mrs Baddeley keeps a register of children we identify as having a Special Educational Need or Disability and monitors this regularly to ensure it is up to date, assessing children twice per year.
+She also keeps a record of the provision of all the different ways that we provide extra support (for example: support for reading/ maths/ writing, intervention for communication difficulties and Social, Emotional and Mental Health needs) for children with SEND.

 A child’s provision can also be found on their My Plan document.
-This document is created by class teachers and shared with children and parents to ensure that all involved are aware of the child's needs, strengths, areas for development and the strategies put in place to ensure they make progress.
-Children in Years 2-6 who have a My Plan will also have child-friendly, personalised Target Bookmark which ensures all staff, and the children themselves, are aware of their targets.
+This document is created by class teachers - in conjunction with Mrs Baddeley - and shared with children and parents to ensure that all involved are aware of the child's needs, strengths, areas for development and the strategies and/ or resources put in place to ensure they make progress.
+Children in Years 2-6 who have a My Plan will also have child-friendly, personalised Target Bookmark which ensures all staff in school, and the children themselves, are aware of their targets.

 We carefully monitor the progress and well-being of children with SEND and the quality of our provision, including teaching and support.
-For example, senior leaders observe lessons and hold discussions with teachers and support staff.
+Senior leaders observe lessons, interventions and hold discussions with teachers and support staff.
+We also consider the 'Walk a Mile in Their Shoes' theory to see what the daily life in school is like for each child with SEND.

 If something is not working well, we change and improve our provision.
 We make sure that support is well matched to a child’s needs.
-We also make sure that the provision is well researched and effective.
+We also make sure that the provision is well researched, evidence-based and effective.

 Unfortunately not the ones with chocolate chips.